When your family and friends want to go skiing, but it really isn't your cup of tea, don't panic.

 Whether on a sledge pulled by huskies, riding your own skidoo, or driving a car at speed across ice, there is an excursion choice to suit all levels of adrenaline.
 The huskies are based at St Martin de Belleville, and skidoo trips run in the evening from town.

 The ice driving takes place on the highest ice racing track in Europe at 2,200m, and you can choose to be a driver or passenger with a trained professional alongside you, or they have ice karting and ice quads available to try.
 Take the free shuttle bus to access the track from the resort centre.
 And one snow activity that seems to be increasingly popular is mountain biking on snow.
-This is exactly as it sounds and entails heading up ski lift with a mountain bike and coming back down via the ski slope.
+This is exactly as it sounds and entails heading up the ski lift with a mountain bike or an E-fat bike and coming back down via the ski slope.

 Book a tandem flight